Nerang Tiles | Floor Tiles & Wall Tiles Gold Coast

 Maintenance

-Tile and stone installations are typically easy to maintain with frequent sweping of dry debris and periodic mopping with a soft-headed mop.
+Tile and stone installations are typically easy to maintain with frequent sweeping of dry debris and periodic mopping with a soft-headed mop.
 Tile, stone and grout surfaces should be maintained on a routine basis using a neutral pH cleaner.
 Acidic cleaners should never be used for routine cleaning as they can damage the surface of sensitive stones and tiles.
 Products such as vinegar, bleach, abrasive scouring powders and common grocery store cleaners not recommended fertile and stone can be damaging.
 While these products can appear to work in the short term, proper maintenance is not only important to maintain the hygienic and aesthetic integrity of the installation, but it also keeps the surface from becoming slippery.
 For textured or rough surfaces, including recessed grout joints, a periodic heavy-duty cleaning is also recommended, using a high pH (alkaline) cleaner.
 Always test first in a small area to determine desired results.

 Problem Solving